 This is an outstanding program in an outstanding university.
 Graduates of this program have excellent job opportunities in private practice, hospitals, rehabilitation clinics and schools, with close to 100% employment upon graduation.
 This is one of the fastest growing and needed professions in the country.
 The demand for our graduates far exceeds the number of job openings.
 We are always looking for aspiring students who are not afraid to be challenged.
 Follow this link to US Department of Labor Statistics' Occupational Handbook and search speech-language pathology to see the employment outlook. https://www.bls.gov/ooh/

 The Master of Science Degree Program in Communication Disorders is designed for the education and training of persons to enter the profession of speech language pathology.
 You will receive specific educational and clinical training to prepare you for the provision of services in public schools and medical settings.
-The Program in Communication Disorders admits students each semester.
+The Program in Communication Disorders admits students twice each year.
 Admission is based on your undergraduate academic record and other factors, such as instructor evaluations.
 Applicants without an undergraduate degree in communication disorders are encouraged to apply.
 Refer to the following link for information on the MS Program in Communication Disorders.
 Graduate Catalog

-The Communication Disorders program admits students each semester.
+The Communication Disorders program admits students twice a year.
 To be considered for admission, the applicant must have a minimum undergraduate grade point average of 3.00 in Speech-Language Pathology courses and a cumulative undergraduate grade point average of 3.00 (on a 4.00 scale).
 A completed grade point average for a graduate degree in another field can be substituted for a cumulative undergraduate grade point average.
 Graduate degree grade point average must be 3.2 or better.
 Certain academic prerequisite courses are not required for admission but may be added to your Program of Study to meet prerequisite requirements for UCM courses and/or ASHA Certification Requirements.

 Application deadlines are provided in the table below.